 Learning and Working

-On this page you will find information about the Citavi literature management program and how it supports you in writing your academic papers.
+On this page you will find information about literature management programs and how they support you in writing your academic papers.
 You will also get to know the library as a place of learning.

 Citavi enables you to manage your references, research in library catalogues and subject databases, organise data, collect citations and create bibliographies automatically and in compliance with the standards for different citation styles.

 Aalen University has acquired a Citavi campus licence.
 Training courses on Citavi are offered every term, e. g. via Studium Generale.
-For further support, please contact your contact person in the library directly: silke.egelhof@hs-aalen.de.
+Self-study materials are available on request from bibliothek@hs-aalen.de.
+If you have any questions or problems, please contact the library under bibliothek@hs-aalen.de.

 - When you first launch Citavi, activate your Citavi licence key via the launch wizard by requesting it via your personal account.
 Use your university email for this purpose.